CallAsk about same-day availabilityLog In

 Rare but serious effects (documented in case reports):

-The pediatric and elderly populations are at higher relative risk for severe reactions.
-Allergic individuals should treat centipede bites with the same seriousness as wasp stings.
+The pediatric and elderly populations face a higher risk for severe reactions.
+If you're allergic, take centipede bites as seriously as wasp stings.

 Centipede control is genuinely challenging and not a routine pest service.
 Reasons: